kort/kort-to-osm/README.md

 optional arguments:
-  -h, --help                show this help message and exit -d, --dry                 do not actually make changed, only a dry run -q, --quiet               run quietly without any output -v, --verbose             show more verbose output -c COUNT, --count COUNT   count of fixes to run through from kort to OSM
+  -h, --help                show this help message and exit -d, --dry                 do not actually make changes, only a dry run -q, --quiet               run quietly without any output -v, --verbose             show more verbose output -c COUNT, --count COUNT   count of fixes to run through from kort to OSM